 The United States Border Patrol (USBP) is a federal law enforcement agency, within U.S. Customs and Border Protection.
 Its mission is to detect and prevent illegal aliens from entering the United States, and prevent illegal trafficking of people and contraband.
 With over 21,000 agents, the USBP is one of the largest law enforcement agencies in the country.
 It operates over 10,000 SUV's and pickup trucks, as well as some 2,000 sedans.
 The Border Patrol also operates all-terrain vehicles, motorcycles, snowmobiles, small boats and aircraft.
 (1)

 Many of those SUV's are Jeep vehicles, and at one time, many of the Jeeps were CJ-3Bs.
-One of them is seen here in 1955 on patrol in Nevada, along the Canadian border.
+One of them is seen here with a Patrol Inspector in 1955 along the Canadian border.
 The USBP emblem, as seen in the center of the flag at the top of the page, is on the rear side panel of the Jeep.
 (2)